rocoDevops/Capstone-Project/README.md

 Kubernetes - This folder conatins six .yml files related to deployment, service,hpa,cluster autoscaler and Statefulset redis.

-Capstone-Project-Screenshot - In ths folder youw will get all the project related screenshot after running several commands.
+Capstone-Project-Screenshot - In ths folder you will get all the project related screenshot after running several commands.